-C - Reporter Protection
+C - Reporter Complainant Protection

-- 67. Reporter protection is extended to any City employee who has knowledge of a potential violation of this Bylaw or a City policy governing Member conduct and reports the activity in good faith.
-Reporter protection is provided in two areas: confidentiality and retaliation. - 68.
-Every reasonable effort will be made to maintain the confidentiality of the reporter.
+67. Reporter Complainant protection is extended to any City employee, and reasonable efforts made to extend it to staff of the Office of the Councillors and Member staff, who has knowledge of a potential violation of this Bylaw or a City policy governing Member conduct and reports the activity in good faith.
+Reporter Complainant protection is provided in two areas: confidentiality and retaliation.

+- 68. Every reasonable effort will be made to maintain the confidentiality of the reporter.

 However, the reporter's identity may be disclosed to ensure that a thorough investigation is conducted.
 The identity may be disclosed to parties on a need-to-know basis, including as required by law. - 69.
-No City employee or person acting on behalf of the City shall take any action in reprisal, oral or written, against a reporter submitting a report in good faith.
-Where management is informed or becomes aware of possible reprisals against an individual as a result of a report under this policy, management must inform the City Auditor.
-A reporter who believes they are being retaliated against should contact the City Auditor's Office.
+No City employee or person acting on behalf of the City shall take any action in reprisal, oral or written, against a reporter complainant submitting a report complaint in good faith.
+Where management is informed or becomes aware of possible reprisals against an individual as a result of a report complaint under this policy, management must inform the City Auditor.
+A reporter complainant who believes they are being retaliated against should contact the City Auditor's Office.
 The allegations of reprisals will be the subject of immediate investigation.
-Where the investigation substantiates the allegations of reprisals, the City Manager will be informed and the employee(s) deemed to have violated this Bylaw will be subject to disciplinary action.
+Where the investigation substantiates the allegations of reprisals, the City Manager will be informed and the employee(s) deemed to have violated this Bylaw will be subject to disciplinary action. - 70.
+No Member shall threaten or undertake any reprisal against a person who makes a complaint under this Code Bylaw or against a person who provides information to the Integrity and Ethics Office in any investigation of such a complaint.